DundeShini/CSA0838-PYTHON-PROGRAMMING-/README.md

 26. write a program for converting number into mirror
 27. write a program for good pairs
 28. wrie a program for binary
+29. write a program for merge two lists